StochSS/stochss/README.md

 Clone this repository in a subfolder that lives under one of the default mounted directories.
 It doesn't need to be a direct subfolder.
 As long as the repo lives somewhere under the default mount location, you're good to go.

 ### Start New Minikube VM

-**NOTE: ONLY MACOS AND LINUX ARE SUPPORTED DEVELOPMENT ENVIRONMENTS!**

 Let's boot up a VM with minikube!
 ```